Present in UK

 Since then we have gathered intelligence and conducted extensive research to improve understanding of the disease risk.
 We have also not found any evidence of spread to the wider environment from the disease sites in South-West England.

-There has been a few subsequent outbreaks in England, including one in South-East London.
+There have been a few subsequent outbreaks in England, including one in South-East London.
 Eradication action has been taken in all cases, except for a few trees left to further aid research into management strategies for this pathogen.

 The plant health service is currently dealing with findings of sweet chestnut blight at 65 sites in England.
 These sites are in London, Buckinghamshire, Nottinghamshire, West Sussex, Derbyshire, Kent, Devon and Cornwall.
 We are continuing to investigate the situation through tracing work and surveillance activities.
 Legislation to prohibit the import of susceptible material has been successful as these infections are associated with trees imported prior to the introduction of the UK Protected Zone in 2014.
 Surveillance is ongoing at these sites to determine the extent of the disease, with a view to remove infected trees where possible.